snoozeweb/snooze/doc/04_Inputs.md

-# Inputs
+# Inject logs into Snooze

-To receive alert from different sources, Snooze server use a plugin system.
+To receive alert from different sources, Snooze server uses a plugin system.
-The snooze server exposes a HTTP API, and each plugin use this API to create new alerts.
+Snooze server exposes a HTTP API and each plugin uses this API to create new alerts.

 The following plugins are officially supported:
 * Syslog